HenronenGIT/ft_printf/README.md

 | Flags | `hh` | `h` | `l` | `ll` | `L` | `#` | `0` | `-` | `+` | `' '`  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |

-Here is basic format of how you can use ft_printf specifiers:\
+Here is the basic format of how you can use ft_printf specifiers:\
 `%[$][flags][width][.precision][length modifier]conversion`

 # 🛠 Usage 🛠

-In the root of the repository you have the `Makefile`, that will handle the compiling of the library.
+In the root of the repository, you have the `Makefile`, which will handle the compiling of the library.

 1. At the root of the repository simply run `make`.
 This will compile the library and the name will be `libprintf.a`